We love to talk about our trips! (541) 450-9855

 My Friend/Partner/Child wants to join the trip, but doesn’t want instruction or to row a boat.
 Is this allowed?

 Yes!
-Please reach out to the office to confirm that have room on the trip.
-Please note that they will be riding in an oar raft with one our guides and they may not be near you during the day.
-You will definitely be together at camp and at lunch.
+Reach out to our office to check availability.
+They’ll ride in an oar raft with one of our guides, but they may not be near you during the day.
+You’ll definitely be together at camp and lunch.

 Is there a minimum age?